RvanVeenendaal/Spreadsheet-Complexity-Analyser/README.md

 mvn -DskipTests package

 This creates:
-- Release jar (executable, with dependencies): target/SpreadsheetComplexityAnalyser-<version>.jar
+- Release jar (executable, with dependencies): target/SpreadsheetComplexityAnalyser-version.jar

-Run e.g.

-java -jar target/SpreadsheetComplexityAnalyser-<version>.jar -h

 If you use -c, keep SpreadsheetComplexityAnalyser.cfg in your working directory.

 ## Contribute
 Even though our project ended and the AIG is disbanded, we would greatly appreciate contributions to this initiative.
 You can help improve the code and give feedback on our approach.
 Contributions are not limited to OPF members or archives, in the same way that preservation, spreadsheets and significant properties are not issues limited to OPF members or archives.

 ## Credits
 Thank you core AIG members: Kati Sein (NAE), Anders Bo Nielsen (DNA), Phillip Mike Toemmerholt (DNA), Frederik Holmelund Kjaerskov (DNA), Jacob Takema (KB/NANETH), Jonathan Tilbury (Preservica), Jack O'Sullivan (Preservica), Becky McGuinness (OPF) and Pepijn Lucker (NANETH).
 And thank you Carl Wilson (OPF) for getting the code to Github and sharing development best practices.

 ## License
 The Spreadsheet Complexity Analyser is the result my work as a Preservation Officer at the National Archives of the Netherlands.
 We, and the Dutch government in general, want to make as much information available in the public domain.
 As a result, my intellectual property in the Spreadsheet Complexity Analyser has a CC0 license (https://creativecommons.org/choose/zero/).
 Included libraries may have their own licenses.